Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 |design/aie_src/main.cpp|Source application file for the `lenet_aie_xrt.elf` that will run on an A72 processor.|
 |build/Work/ps/c_rts/aie_control_xrt.cpp|This is the AI Engine-ML control code generated implementing the graph APIs for the LeNet graph.|

-The following is a description of the output objects that results from executing the AI Engine-ML compiler command with the above inputs and options.
+The following is a description of the output objects that results from executing the AI Engine-ML compiler command with the preceding inputs and options.

 |Output Objects|Description|
 |  ---  |  ---  |